zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-amazon.md

 [Msdiv 150] (#msdiv150) {#msdiv150 .ref .msdiv} (18-31)

-[APZ 150.1] (#apz150 .1) {#apz150 .1 .ref .apz} "Lay Points deviated” is
+[APZ 150.1] (#apz150 .1) {#apz150 .1 .ref .apz} "Lay Points deviated" is
 Leave the layouts, deviate the layouts, remark the niche.

 [APZ 150.2] (#apz150 .2) {#apz150 .2 .ref .apz} "The overlapping of the leaves
-Like” is that Kovilara, if there are leaves that have arisen shaded, And on that soil the Buddha hath fulfilled the bowl.
+Like" is that Kovilara, if there are leaves that have arisen shaded, And on that soil the Buddha hath fulfilled the bowl.
 Kashaya If the garments are gone, the Buddha is all the house on that soil The shield hole is the paliid of the cousin, the shield of friends and friends